Regular Black Holes and Stars from Analytic $f(F^2)$: Electromagnetic duality via scalar-vector theories

 \subsection{Electromagnetic duality transformation}

 In the previous section, we constructed several classes of explicit examples of $f(F^2)$ theories that admit regular black holes or stars.
 All of these solutions carry magnetic charges.
-A direct construction requiring both analyticity of $f(F^2)$ and regularity of black holes turns out to be tough for electrically-charged configurations.
+A direct construction requiring both analyticity of $f(F^2)$ and regularity of black holes turns out to be tough for electrically-charged configurations, and there were no-go theorems against regular black holes carrying electric charges \cite{Bronnikov:2000vy, Bokulic:2022cyk}.
 However, Maxwell's equation of motion \eqref{maxwell} implies that there exists a dual version of the $f(F^2)$ theory where the same regular metrics are instead supported by the electric charges.

-The electromagnetic duality transformation follows directly from Maxwell's equation \eqref{maxwell}, given by \be \varphi\, {*F} = G\equiv dB\,, \ee where $B$ is the potential of the dual field strength $G$.
-This equation implies that \be \varphi^2 F^2 = - G^2\,. \ee We can thus solve for $F^2$ in terms of $G^2$.
+The electromagnetic duality transformation follows directly from Maxwell's equation \eqref{maxwell}, given by \be \varphi\, {*F} = G\equiv dB, \ee where $B$ is the potential of the dual field strength $G$.
+This equation implies that \be \varphi^2 F^2 = - G^2. \ee We can thus solve for $F^2$ in terms of $G^2$.
 However, the minus sign illustrates a subtlety of electromagnetic duality.
 For Maxwell's theory with $\varphi=-1$, the minus sign shows that substituting the dual relation above into the Lagrangian will yield a wrong sign of the dual theory.
-In the case of Maxwell's theory, the dualization can be done properly in the first-order formalism, namely \be {\cal L} = \ft12 f(F^2) {*\oneone} + dB\wedge F\,. \ee The variation with respect to $B$ yields $dF=0$, giving rise to the $f(F^2)$ theory.
+In the case of Maxwell's theory, the dualization can be done properly in the first-order formalism, namely \be {\cal L} = f(F^2) {*\oneone} + 2 dB\wedge F\,. \ee The variation with respect to $B$ yields $dF=0$, giving rise to the $f(F^2)$ theory.
 Variation of $F$ gives us duality equation \eqref{emdual0}.
 However, since for general $f(F^2)$, we do not know how to express $F$ in terms of $G$ explicitly, we do not have a way of evaluating the $dB\wedge F$ term, as a function of $G$.
 This subtlety leads us to consider the equivalent scalar-vector theory of $f(F^2)$.